 Question: Can I apply if I’m not originally from the UK?

 Answer: Yes, you can, as long as you permanently reside in the UK and have the right to work here.

 Question: Do I have to live in Scotland to apply?

-Answer: Anyone living in the UK can apply, you will have to be able to prove that you are able to move to Scotland by January 2019 in order to take part in rad.
+Answer: Anyone living in the UK can apply, you will have to be able to prove that you are able to move to Scotland by the start of the programme in order to take part in rad.
 There are no expenses to cover relocation so only apply if you are willing and able to move to Scotland before the role starts.

 Question: Where will the job be based?

 Answer: Although companies from all over Scotland can apply to host you as part of rad the majority of production companies are based in Glasgow.

 Question: Where does the training element of the programme take place?